Anti-social Git? Become a certified Solo Diver

 How long will it take?

-The solo diver course takes place over one and a half days, beginning with a classroom discussion followed by shallow water skill development and drills.
-The second day will consists of 2 boat dives where the diver can put their solo diving theory and development into practice.
+The solo diver course takes place over one and a half days, beginning with a classroom discussion and gear configuration.
+The second day will consists of 2 shore dives where the diver can put their solo diving theory and development into practice.

 What does the course include?